lsrfocus/website/README.md

 ### Heroku

+To deploy, simply push to regular master and Heroku will pick it up.

-To build for production on Heroku:
+To locally build for production on Heroku:

 ```bash
 yarn run build